-Perhaps they already stopped responding and are ghosting you just as hard as your ex-love interest.
-Or maybe they told you that they’ll reach out again soon (which can often turn out to be codswallop).
+Perhaps these clients stopped responding and are ghosting you just as hard as your ex-love interest.
+Or maybe they told you that they’ll reach out again soon (and it’s turning out to be codswallop).

-Either way, you liked the work, the client was pleasant to deal with and you want to work with them again.
+Either way, you enjoyed the work, they were originally pleasant to deal with and you wouldn’t mind working with them again.

-Sometimes it’s just not that easy though.
+But sometimes it’s just not that easy.
 It’s got to be a two-way street.

-That said, if you don’t want to keep entertaining one-off gigs (because your girl needs to pay her recurrent bills and work with decent clients to survive this freelancing game), I hear you.
-Read on for my top tips of the things you can do to impress freelance writing clients NOW to avoid being placed into the “One-Off Wendy” category LATER – and ultimately secure repeat work and/or long-term collaborations.
+Here are some things you can do to impress freelance writing clients NOW to avoid being placed into the “One-Off Wendy” category LATER – and ultimately secure repeat work.

 1. Be a Dream to Work With